hannahmneal/LabManager/README.md

 If you wish to see which chemicals are expiring soon or when the most recent chemicals were received, you may use the up and down arrows on a given column to sort chemicals according to your preferred view.
 Chemicals are sorted by most-recently-added by default.

+If you wish to return to your dashboard from the chemicals page, simply click `LabManager` in the left corner of the Navbar.

 #### Creating a Chemical